-In 1911, researchers begin taking a special interest in a horse owned by a German mathematician named Von Osten.
+In 1911, researchers began taking a particular interest in a horse owned by a German mathematician named Von Osten.
 The horse, aptly named Clever Hans, was reported to able to count - add, subtract, multiply and divide.
 It was even suggested that Clever Hans could spell and solve problems involving musical harmony.
-As mystifying and even magical as this seemed to be, it was concluded following a rigorous study, that in fact, Clever Hans possessed no highly intelligent factors nor extraordinary abilities.
-It was simply a case of Clever Hans performing what had become expected of him.
+As mystifying and even magical as this seemed to be, it was concluded following a rigorous study, that Clever Hans possessed no highly intelligent factors nor extraordinary abilities.
+It was a case of Clever Hans performing what had become expected of him.

 Two researchers, Stumpt and Pfungst, realized that when the handlers of Clever Hans posed questions to him, they were providing subtle physical and verbal cues to the horse as it pertained to the answer.
 This reality was summarized in the book, 'Teachers and the Learning Process' written by Robert Strom (Prentice-Hall, 1971): "Among the first discoveries made was that if the horse could not see the questioner, Hans was not clever at all.

-Similarly, if the questioner did not himself know the answer to the question, Hans could not answer it either - A forward inclination of the head of the questioner would start Hans tapping, Pfungst observed - as the experimenter straightened up, Hans would stop tapping - he found that even the raising of his eyebrows was sufficient.
+Similarly, suppose the questioner did not know the answer to the question.
+In that case, Hans could not answer it either - A forward inclination of the head of the questioner would start Hans tapping, Pfungst observed - as the experimenter straightened up, Hans would stop tapping - he found that even the raising of his eyebrows was sufficient.
 Even the dilation of the questioner's nostrils was a cue for Hans to stop tapping."

 In short, inadvertently, people were offering the correct answers to Clever Hans by communicating their expectations via physical signs - and Hans learned to pick up the signals, no matter how subtle.
 This ascension to what is expected of you is known contemporarily as a self-fulfilling prophecy and was outlined originally in 1957 by a sociology professor Robert Merton, at Columbia University.
 In his essay, 'Social Theory and Social Structure', Merton suggested that "a false definition of the situation evokes a new behaviour which makes the original false conception come true".